steve-crouch/workshop-template/prerequisites.md

 We've set aside the above date to provide help with installing software.
 Our Research Software Engineers will be online from 9.00am - 5.00pm to help with your installation.

-The installation is fairly straightforward, but if you have any problems, let us know via FIXME:ADD-TEAMS-CHANNEL-LINK. or by [emailing us](mailto:rsg-info@soton.ac.uk).
+The installation is fairly straightforward, but if you have any problems, let us know via the {{ site.comms_channel_link }}
+or by [emailing us](mailto:rsg-info@soton.ac.uk).
 We'll arrange a Teams call with you to talk you through the process.